Standard model outputs¶

 Stress directly predicted by the model, not derived from the potential energy.

-Machine learning outputs¶
+Machine learning quantities¶

 The next set of standardized outputs in metatomic models are specific to machine learning and related tools.